-Today, we go back in time -- way back to 1910.
+Today, let's go back in time -- way back to 1910.

 The image is from a vintage postcard.
 (Click on the pictures for a closer view.)

+Notice the patriotic display in drug store window.
 A postcard rack can be seen through the storefront window.

-Classy.
-Simple.
 Much different times indeed.

 Today, First State Bank resides at this location, but the building has long had a much newer front.

 The Bank of Dorchester operated from 1913 through 1930, when it fell victim to the Great Depression.
 To the south of the bank was Randall's shoe shop, owned by William Randall from 1888 through 1917.
-The space separating the bank and the shoe store -- which is the public library today -- was there even in the early 1900s.
+The space separating the bank and the shoe store -- the public library today -- was there even in the early 1900s.

+It is unclear which former Dorchester drug store is pictured, since Dorchester had at least a half-dozen drug stores from 1900 through 1920.
 Our best guess is that the pharmacy pictured belonged Dr. J.E.
 Waller, who owned and operated this store from 1909 through 1915.

 The Times would love to hear about any history our readers can share regarding these businesses.

-1. Wow,pharmacy's came & went through like Bar Owner's of today!!
+Wow,pharmacy's came & went through like Bar Owner's of today!!
 Hmmmm.

 ReplyDelete